ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 I have taken up the kodekloud engineer daily challenge [100 days of Devops] and through this series, we shall slowly but… Continue reading on Medium »</blockquote>

+<h3>6.
+150 Stars Later: Why Developers Are Switching from Docker + Kubernetes to Vind - <a href="https://medium.com/@harishsingh8529/150-stars-later-why-developers-are-switching-from-docker-kubernetes-to-vind-bf5493e52693?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Harishsingh`**

+<blockquote>Local Kubernetes was always painful.
+Vind is making that a past-tense problem.
+Continue reading on Medium »</blockquote>

 <h3>7.
-KodeKloud Engineer Day 50: Set Resource Limits in Kubernetes Pods. - <a href="https://medium.com/@janemils/kodekloud-engineer-day-50-set-resource-limits-in-kubernetes-pods-9545028b1b33?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Slack Integration with FluxCD for Real-Time Kubernetes Deployment Notifications - <a href="https://sasankad101.medium.com/slack-integration-with-fluxcd-for-real-time-kubernetes-deployment-notifications-ff0e63d8422b?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sasanka Ranawaka`**

+<blockquote>In this blog, we will mainly discuss how Slack can be integrated into our Kubernetes cluster deployment process.
+Continue reading on Medium »</blockquote>

+<h3>8.
+Building an ACR Continuous Delivery Pipeline with FluxCD - <a href="https://sasankad101.medium.com/building-an-acr-continuous-delivery-pipeline-with-fluxcd-2016876e17fb?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jane Mils`**
+✍️ **posted by `Sasanka Ranawaka`**

-<blockquote>Hey Everyone!
+<blockquote>In the previous workshop, we deployed an application on Kubernetes using a canary deployment process and used the Kiali dashboard to…
-I have taken up the kodekloud engineer daily challenge [100 days of Devops] and through this series, we shall slowly but… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
-Le potentiel caché derrière la cognition humaine,
-Une réflexion sur la naissance des sciences… - <a href="https://medium.com/@vilsenatloveson/le-potentiel-cach%C3%A9-derri%C3%A8re-la-cognition-humaine-une-r%C3%A9flexion-sur-la-naissance-des-sciences-0ba1ae75a5ce?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Microservices in 2026?
+Why a Modular Monolith is often the better approach in the AI Era - <a href="https://0xrav3n9.medium.com/microservices-on-2026-why-a-modular-monolith-is-often-the-better-approach-in-the-ai-era-9e4392172c18?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Loveson VILSENAT`**
+✍️ **posted by `Freddy Marroquín`**

-<blockquote>Une réflexion sur la naissance des sciences cognitives et de l’intelligence artificielle
+<blockquote>Containers are no longer a trend. they became standard for digital infrastructure years ago.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Security Monitoring Stack: Integrating Any Tool with Elasticsearch Using Docker - <a href="https://medium.com/@VampireXRay/building-a-security-monitoring-stack-integrating-any-tool-with-elasticsearch-using-docker-0a3e0c8cbc93?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Wasm + Containers: How WebAssembly Is Shaking Up the Cloud-Native Ecosystem  - <a href="https://medium.com/@atnofordevops/wasm-containers-how-webassembly-is-shaking-up-the-cloud-native-ecosystem-d452676b95c4?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `VampireXRay`**
+✍️ **posted by `ATNO For DevOps Engineers`**

-<blockquote>A practical guide to connecting security tools like Suricata to Elasticsearch for unified monitoring
+<blockquote>🤔 What’s the Problem with Containers?
 Continue reading on Medium »</blockquote>

 <h3>3.
-Real-Time Data Monitoring Using InfluxDB and Grafana - <a href="https://medium.com/@bsdas0711/real-time-data-monitoring-using-influxdb-and-grafana-699638cb6536?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+150 Stars Later: Why Developers Are Switching from Docker + Kubernetes to Vind - <a href="https://medium.com/@harishsingh8529/150-stars-later-why-developers-are-switching-from-docker-kubernetes-to-vind-bf5493e52693?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhabani Sankar Das`**
+✍️ **posted by `Harishsingh`**

-<blockquote>A practical guide to building a live monitoring dashboard for any data source.
+<blockquote>Local Kubernetes was always painful.
+Vind is making that a past-tense problem.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Understanding Docker Images, Repositories, Tags, & Hosting Your Own Docker Registry — A Deep Dive - <a href="https://medium.com/@afnank/understanding-docker-images-repositories-tags-hosting-your-own-docker-registry-a-deep-dive-b2cbe25fa92c?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Legacy Break | Why I Finally Stopped Ignoring Docker - <a href="https://medium.com/@thecodebasejournal/the-legacy-break-why-i-finally-stopped-ignoring-docker-4f889f8cdaaf?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sayed Afnan Khazi`**
+✍️ **posted by `Nathan Mwai`**

-<blockquote>We’ve started a new blog website! halfstackdevs.tech
+<blockquote>In 2024, my setup was comfortable.
 Continue reading on Medium »</blockquote>

 <h3>5.
-I Rebuilt a Production Infrastructure Stack From Scratch — Here’s What I Learned - <a href="https://medium.com/@mohamedirhirallah/i-rebuilt-a-production-infrastructure-stack-from-scratch-heres-what-i-learned-54a7ce1804f5?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `mohamed IRHIRALLAH`**

-<blockquote>What happens when you strip away every abstraction and build the internet’s plumbing yourself?
-Continue reading on Medium »</blockquote>

-<h3>6.
-Building and Configuring Custom Docker Images: From Execution Mechanics to Global Distribution - <a href="https://medium.com/@anushakuppili1/building-and-configuring-custom-docker-images-from-execution-mechanics-to-global-distribution-6208f4a6c87b?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anusha Kuppili`**

-<blockquote>If you know how to run Docker containers but still feel unclear about what actually controls container execution, startup behavior, image…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Building a Production AI Chatbot with Ruby on Rails 8.1.2 and OpenAI GPT-4o-mini - <a href="https://medium.com/@traveling-coder-abhishek/building-a-production-ai-chatbot-with-ruby-on-rails-8-1-2-and-openai-gpt-4o-mini-b080daae333d?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishek Shukla`**

-<blockquote>A complete walkthrough — architecture, code, Docker, deployment, and lessons learned
-Continue reading on Medium »</blockquote>

-<h3>8.
-Build Your Own Local AI Automation Stack with n8n, Ollama, and Docker - <a href="https://medium.com/@nomanhaseeb60/build-your-own-local-ai-automation-stack-with-n8n-ollama-and-docker-e821f8ceb544?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deployment of Cloud Load Balancing between Regions in the USA and Europe for global high… - <a href="https://medium.com/@joeljean-claude/deployment-of-cloud-load-balancing-between-regions-in-the-usa-and-europe-for-global-high-8d479fc89c68?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Noman Iqbal`**
+✍️ **posted by `Joel Jean-Claude`**

-<blockquote>This tutorial explains how to run n8n together with Ollama on your own computer using Docker.
-With this setup, you can automate tasks with…
+<blockquote>In this project based on a real-world scenario, I acted as a Cloud Specialist to implement a solution to handle incoming traffic accessing…
 Continue reading on Medium »</blockquote>